billsix/cprogrammingbook/doc/02-Variables.rst

 almost nothing.
 The unary plus is a new addition to the language, which balances the presence of the unary minus, but doesn't have any effect on the value of the expression.
-Very few Old C users even noticed that it was missing.
+Very few pre-C89 users even noticed that it was missing.

 The
 usual arithmetic conversions are applied to both of the operands of